JonathanSeifert/API-Playground/README.md

 ﻿# API - Playground
- This is a small project to practice REST-APIs.
+ This is a small project to practice APIs.

  ## Technologies
  - Spring Boot